syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 ---
 layout: post
 title: Annotation in Blazor Diagram Component | Syncfusion
-description: Learn here all about annotation customization in Syncfusion Blazor Diagram component and more.
+description: Learn here all about the annotation customization such as size, wrapping etc in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Appearance
+# Appearance in Blazor Diagram Component

 ## Size for an annotation